About WCSI

 Dr. Watson and WCSI faculty:

-Every year WCSI in partnership with national caring science clinical educational systems, coordinate the International Caritas Consortium (ICC).
+Every year WCSI in partnership with national caring science clinical educational systems, coordinate the Caritas Community Conference (CCC).
 The ICC is sponsored by clinical-academic organizations in various locations throughout the USA, implementing Caring Science in their settings, as exemplars of this transformative work.
 Other Caritas consortia are now offered regionally in different parts of the country and other parts of the world.

 Value of Caring Science Implementation